Media

 RADIO BEOGRAD 1

-Entering entrepreneurship begins with personal development, self-confidence, and starting a business.
+Entering entrepreneurship begins with personal development and self-confidence.

 FOR BUSINESS INTELLIGENCE REVIEW